Navigation

 }'A render failure on any of the three parts falls back to the default version of that part, keeping the other overridden parts.
 Dispatch does not fail on a bad template.

-The HTML body part renders with Handlebars' default {{...}} HTML escaping enabled — user-supplied strings in incident.title, payload.hypothesis.summary, etc. are safely escaped.
+The HTML body part renders with Handlebars' default {{...}} HTML escaping enabled, so user-supplied strings in incident.title, payload.hypothesis.summary, etc. are safely escaped.
 The subject and text parts render with escaping disabled (plain text).

 Helper output is escaped too: {{jsonBody x}} is HTML-escaped by default.
-Use {{{jsonBody x}}} (triple-stash) only when you consciously need raw JSON interpolation into the HTML body — the double-stash form is always safe.
+Use {{{jsonBody x}}} (triple-stash) only when you consciously need raw JSON interpolation into the HTML body; the double-stash form is always safe.

 Helpers and render context are the same as the Slack integration.